-- If no mobile device has been connected, the Phone main page on the infotainment display will show the Connect Phone option.
-Touch this option to connect.
-Another way to connect is to touch the Phones tab at the top right of the display and then touch Add Phone. - A Bluetooth smartphone with music capability can be paired to the vehicle as a smartphone and a music player at the same time. - Up to 10 devices can be paired to the Bluetooth system. - The pairing process is disabled when the vehicle is moving. - Pairing only needs to be completed once, unless the pairing information on the cell phone changes or the cell phone is deleted from the system. - If multiple paired cell phones are within range of the system, the system connects to the paired cell phone that is set to First to Connect.
-If there is no cell phone set to First to Connect, it will link to the cell phone which was used last.
-To link to a different paired cell phone, see "Linking to a Different Phone" later in this section.
+- If no mobile device has been paired, a message on the infotainment display will show the Manage Phones option.
+Select this option and the Phones screen will display.
+See "Pairing a Phone" later in this section. - A Bluetooth mobile device with music capability can be paired to the vehicle as a phone and a music player at the same time. - Up to 10 devices can be paired to the Bluetooth system. - The pairing process is disabled when the vehicle is moving. - Pairing only needs to be completed once, unless the pairing information on the mobile device changes or the phone is deleted from the system. - If a previously paired mobile device is not connecting to the Bluetooth system, try forgetting the mobile device on the vehicle's infotainment system and also forgetting the vehicle in the Bluetooth settings of the mobile device.
+Then repeat the pairing process.

+If multiple paired mobile devices are within range of the system, the system connects to the paired mobile device that is set to First to Connect.
+If there is no mobile device set to First to Connect, it will connect to the mobile device which was used last.
+To connect to a different paired mobile device, see "Connecting to a Different Phone" later in this section.